What is a Travel Agent?

 How many years of work experience do I need?

-Those interested in being a Travel Agent may also be interested in:
+Those thinking about becoming a Travel Agent might also be interested in the following careers:

 References: